To & Through

-The project was a centerpiece of The To & Through Campaign Launch Event, which was attended by prominent stakeholders including former U.S. Secretary of Education Arne Duncan.
-It introduced To & Through to the public and the educators, non-profit and policy partners, civic leaders, and students in attendance via a concise, engaging and impactful video.
+Our short film was the centerpiece of The To & Through Campaign Launch Event, which was attended by prominent stakeholders including former U.S. Secretary of Education Arne Duncan.
+It introduced To & Through via a concise, engaging and impactful video.